How ESM Inbound avoids delays in content creation

 We’ve worked to measure our productivity as a team over time, using time tracking tools such as Toggl.
 This means, over years of data collection, we’ve deduced how long each project takes to complete, and therefore how long our customers can expect to wait for their content.
 Generally, this depends on the number of words being written, or how much design and development work needs to go into the final construction of the content.

-ESM Inbound operates a points system, so if you need one-off tasks to be created for you, these work on the above points basis (with points corresponding to a price); if you have a content package with us and want to request additional items outside of your allocation, we use the points system to price this extra content.
-Of course, if you’re having content created which is not in this chart – such as an ebook, chatbot or checklist – we will tell you the points allocated to these forms ahead of getting started – this infographic just offers you an idea.
+ESM Inbound operates a cost-per-hour system, so if you need one-off tasks to be created for you, or if you have a content package with us and want to request additional items outside of your allocation, we use an hourly rate to price this content.
+No matter what content type you want from us – whether it's an ebook, chatbot or checklist – we will tell you the hours allocated to these forms ahead of getting started.

 Combating delays and meeting our deadlines head-on is one of our biggest goals at ESM Inbound.
 If we’ve told you something will take four days to create from approval of the plan, that’s the deadline we are working to.
 Letting customers down is not something we want to get a reputation for, and it goes against our ‘Better.
 Faster.
 Happier’ mantra.